 3.7.3.
-Emergence of PETs
+Emergence of privacy-enhancing technologies

-Healthcare organizations have integrated PETs within their HMS to satisfy GDPR compliance standards.
+Healthcare organizations have integrated Privacy-Enhancing Technologies (PETs) within their HMS to satisfy GDPR compliance standards.
 Through the use of PETs like differential privacy, secure multiparty computation, and homomorphic encryption, businesses may safeguard patient data while gaining insightful information.
 These technologies make it possible to collaborate and share data without jeopardizing people's privacy.
 In addition to making GDPR compliance easier, the rise of PETs has stimulated healthcare market innovation and opened doors for the creation of cutting-edge security and privacy solutions [50].